Asphalt vs Concrete Driveway 2026: Cost, Lifespan, Maintenance, Climate Fit, and Resale Value

 Aesthetic optionsLimited (always black)Many (color, stamp, broom finish)

-Time to first sealing6—2 months30 days (penetrating sealer)
+Time to first sealing6-12 months30 days (penetrating sealer)

-Concrete is roughly 50—0% more expensive at install for residential drives.
+Concrete is roughly 50-80% more expensive at install for residential drives.
 Source: 2026 RSMeans Square Foot Costs cross-checked against 30 paid invoices in 5 US regions.
+In my own invoice set, asphalt had a tighter price band because local paving crews price 1,000 sq ft drives as a standard small-job package; concrete varied more because forms, reinforcement, finish type, and access drove labor hours.

 2026 installed cost —1,000 sq ft two-car driveway